Dym077/Sea-dominion/README.md

 ### Input Testing
 - The input validation has been tested to check that the rules for the correct input works properly.
+Thorough playthrough with several input variations have been executed to ensure that the input validation works according to the flowchart.
 - When the player is asked to type the username the screen should read:
 ![Enter username](images/enter-username.png)
 - When done correctly, the screen will display this: